mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 ## Key Features

-NEW: MQTT support in web-app see latest release
+NEW: MQTT support in web-app, see latest release.

 ### Supported Hardware
 - **R4875G**